UbuntuBudgie/UBpi/README.md

     sudo apt install seahorse

 and change the change the password to a blank password.
 This will store ALL passwords unencrypted, and will work around this issue.
 However, if you have any sensitive passwords stored, or the device is shared by multiple users, its a convenience vs. security tradeoff.

+5. After the initial setup, the Sharing panel of Budgie Control Center may freeze on first use.
+Rebooting after the initial setup avoids this issue.